grscheller/scheller-linux-archive/grokHaskell/haskellIntroProgramming/PeanoArithmetic/exercise4.md

 My intuition is leaning toward the first one due to Haskell's left-to-right evaluation strategy.
 The recursion generates the repeated addition before adding up the terms generated.
 I find the separation of concerns more appealing.
+Also, I don't see how a partial evaluation of `(*)` would be that useful.
+When do we operate on partial multiplications?
+Maybe there are advantages steamlining the calculation or making things less stack cranky in the second approach?

 At this point, not clear to me which approach is "lazier."

 ### Initial attempt
-Consider the evaluation of `three * three` where we let `z = Zero`
+Consider the evaluation of `three * three`, where we are letting `z = Zero`

 #### Version originally suggested:
 ```